lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The default view of the search results.

 Across the top of the results view are many icons that control the display settings; hover over the icons and a statement about their functionality will appear at upper-right.
 Also at upper right, under the user name, are the options "tri-view", "img-tbl", "img-xy", and "xy-tbl".
 These control how the results view is partitioned, and the default is "tri-view".
-In the "tri-view", at top-left is a sky image with the search results overplotted, but note that this is *not* a simulated DC2 image, but a 2MASS image.
+In the "tri-view", at top-left is a sky image with the search results overplotted: it was not a simulated DC2 image but a 2MASS image at the time this demonstration was made, but expect it to show DC2 images in the future (and LSST images when real data is available).
-Select "HiPS" and a "Change HiPS" button will appear with options for sky images to use, but none of the options are relevant for the DC2 simulated sky data.
-Thus for DP0, the "xy-tbl" is the most relevant view for results.
+As this example does not use the image at upper left, the "xy-tbl" is used to view for results.

+**Plotting Data**:
 To manipulate the plotted data, select the double gear "settings" icon above the x-y plot and a pop-up window will open (see the next figure).
 Select other columns to use, change the symbol type and color, and so forth, and click "Apply".

+**Getting Magnitudes from Fluxes**:
-The data in the DP0.2 tables are given in units of nanojansky.
-Astronomers often prefer to display or plot data in a form of magnitudes.
-Since our original goal was to plot a color-magnitude diagram of the objects selected according to our query, we can enter the following values:
+The flux data in the DP0.2 tables are given in units of nanojansky, but in the future apparent magnitudes will be available.
+In the meantime, users can still obtain magnitudes and, as in this example, plot a color-magnitude diagram of the objects selected according to our query.
+As shown below, the following conversion is required to plot the retrieved flux values as a color-magnitude diagram:
 ``-1.0857*log(r_calibFlux/3.631e12)+1.0857*log(i_calibFlux/3.631e12)`` in the "X" box, and ``-1.0857log(g_calibFlux/3.631e12)`` box for the "Y" box.
-Here, the log function in the "expression" for the plot is a natural log, and so the 1.0857 factor is a ratio of 2.5 over ln(10).
+Here, the log function in the "expression" for the plot is actually a natural log, and so the 1.0857 factor is a ratio of 2.5 over ln(10).
 The 3.631 is the standard AB conversion factor from flux to magnitude.

 .. figure:: /_static/portal_results_xy_settings_DP02.png
     :name: portal_results_xy_settings_DP02